Sharp rise in fines issued to Cambs Covid rulebreakers

-More than 60 fines issued to Covid rulebreakers in Cambridgeshire already this year
+More than 60 fines issued to Covid rulebreakers in Cambs already this year

 - Credit: Archant